ckeditor/ckeditor4/tests/plugins/balloonpanel/manual/panel.md

 	A balloon panel is created and positioned so that it's triangular part points at "Test L".

-	The panel should move when the editor is scrolled so that it always points at "Test L".

-	The panel should stay (when it's possible) within the viewport and the editor area.
+	The panel should stay (when it's possible) within the editor area.

 2. Click on the "Set title" button.